shkiani/shkiani.github.io/_pages/about.md

 I also explored industry and academic collaborations through internships at [CISPA Helmholtz Center for Information Security](https://sprintml.com/) (Spring 2024), Huawei Accelerated Neural Technology team (Summer 2021), and the Chinese University of Hong Kong (Summer 2015).
 Additionally, I was certified by the [International High-Performance Computing Summer School (IHPCSS), Japan 2019](https://ss19.ihpcss.org/), and the [North American School of Information Theory (NASIT), USA 2023](https://nasit.seas.upenn.edu/).

+When I'm not debugging code, developing research ideas, or writing papers, you will probably find me hiking somewhere in nature, cooking and testing new dishes, planting herbs that may or may not survive, or trying to win at backgammon or other strategic board games.

 # Recent News